-Pain-relieving injections are one of the most useful non-surgical options available for people with treatment-resistant musculoskeletal pain.
+Pain-relieving injections are one of the most useful non-surgical options available for people with treatment-resistant joint pain.
 If you're struggling with back or joint pain, the board-certified surgeons at Elite Sports Medicine + Orthopedics in Tennessee can help.
-They use image-guidance technology to deliver powerful anti-inflammatory medication to the origin of your pain.
-Elite Sports Medicine + Orthopedics has four locations in Nashville and one in Franklin, Tennessee, so contact the one nearest you to schedule an appointment.
+They use image guidance technology to deliver powerful anti-inflammatory medication to the origin of your pain.
 Call or book online today.

 There are several uses for injections in treating musculoskeletal injuries and other conditions:

 Nerve block injections contain a local anesthetic that completely numbs your body in a specific area.
 Your provider at Elite Sports Medicine + Orthopedics can use a nerve block injection to determine the pain source in your spine.

 Anesthetics and drugs such as corticosteroids are a valuable treatment option for many forms of back and neck pain, joint pain, and other conditions like neuropathic pain.

 Injections aren't typically one of the first options for treating orthopedic conditions.
 Your provider is likely to recommend conservative approaches such as activity modification, physical therapy, and medication to begin with, as these are safe and often highly effective.

 If your condition doesn't improve after using these methods for several months, injections may be the next step.

 If you have a back or neck problem, you're most likely to have an injection with a combination of local anesthetic and steroid medication.
 The injections may go into the epidural space surrounding your spinal cord or into a specific part of your spine, such as the facet joints.